oracle/python-oracledb/doc/src/user_guide/tuning.rst

 EDEC145F7ACD>`__ (AWR) "bytes sent via SQL*Net to client" values.
 The latter statistic should benefit from not shipping statement metadata to python-oracledb.
 Adjust the statement cache size to your satisfaction.
-With Oracle Database 12c (or later), the statement cache size can be automatically tuned using an :ref:`oraaccess.xml <optclientfiles>` file.
+With Oracle Database 12c (or later), the Thick mode statement cache size can be automatically tuned using an :ref:`oraaccess.xml <optclientfiles>` file.

 Setting the Statement Cache
 ---------------------------